Your Complete Guide to Washing and Caring for Activewear

 But if there’s one thing staying fit never prepared you for, it’s the stink that comes with sweaty sports apparel.

 To be fair, you’ve done your best to stick with quick-drying, moisture-wicking gym clothes.
-You’ve invested in breathable and lightweight polyester tanks, odour-fighting compression shorts, quick-drying yoga pants and even Climacool (nylon, polyester, and spandex blend) sports bras.
+You’ve invested in breathable and lightweight polyester tanks, odour-fighting anti-chafing shorts, quick-drying yoga pants, super expensive athletic compression leggings and even Climacool (nylon, polyester, and spandex blend) sports bras.

 However, most of these articles of clothing are no match to your sweat-heavy 2- to 3-hour sessions at the gym or on the road.